Creaa/Multiplayer-Quiz-Online-/README.md

 ## Devices:
 Mobile: Yes
-Desktop and Tablets: Work in Progress
+Desktop and Tablets: In progress

 ## How to run it:
 1. Install NPM, if you dont have it.
 2. Download this repository.
-3. Go to the folder and install websocket.io and express using command "npm -i".
+3. Go to the folder and install websocket.io and express using command ```npm -i```.
 4. Run index.js file in command window.
-You should see this line "listening on *:3000"
+You should see this line ```listening on *:3000```
-5. Now your server works, to run the client just type in your browser "http://localhost:3000/?".
+5. Now your server works, to run the client just type in your browser ```http://localhost:3000/?```
 6. If you will have a problem with browser, change the port.

 This is beta and you can find bug.
 I will fix it soon as is possible.
+When the project will be finished, I will run this game on Virtual Machine to acces for everyone, without any downloads.

 ## Contact
 If you would like to help or contact with me.
-You can write on this e-mail adress: seb.kondratowicz(at).gmail.com.
+You can write on this e-mail adress: ```seb.kondratowicz(at).gmail.com```